What To Look for in Fresh Fish? (Sushi/Seafood)

 How and What to Look for in Sushi/Sashimi Grade Fish

-There is no “official” term for Sushi Grade and Sashimi Grade fish as far as FDA is concerned.
-So, if you hear someone saying Sushi Grade, it simply means, “suitable for raw consumption”.
-At supermarkets, you will see signs saying “Sashimi Salmon” or “Sushi Salmon” — those are the ones you can eat raw.
-If it only says “Salmon”, it is meant for cooked consumption.
+The FDA has no "official" term for Sushi Grade and Sashimi Grade fish.
+When you hear someone refer to fish as Sushi Grade, it simply means it is suitable for raw consumption.
+At supermarkets, you might come across signs that say "Sashimi Salmon" or "Sushi Salmon"—those are the types of fish you can eat raw.
+If it only says "Salmon," it is meant for cooked consumption.

 What to Look for in Sushi/Sashimi/Raw Consumption Fish?

-Looking for a fresh fish is like looking for a fresh tomato: bright colors, firm bouncing texture, and a nice reflection are the signs you look for in a fresh tomato, and it’s the same with fish.
+Looking for a fresh fish is akin to looking for a fresh tomato: vibrant colors, firm and bouncy texture, and a lovely reflection are the indicators of freshness—just like with fish.

 Whole Fish